Utah Opera Announces 2021-22 Season

-Subscription renewals and purchases are available online starting February 4, 2020.
-Current season subscribers have until March 31, 2020 to renew their subscriptions or request seat changes for the 2020-21 season before seats are released to new subscribers and subscribers requesting seat changes.
-Subscriptions may also be renewed or purchased by calling 801-533-NOTE (6683) or by visiting the Abravanel Hall Ticket Office (123 West South Temple, Salt Lake City, Utah).
+Subscription renewals are available now to current subscribers.
+Season subscriptions are available online starting March 23, 2021 to new subscribers.
+Current season subscribers have until April 22, 2021 to renew their subscriptions or request seat changes for the 2021-22 season before seats are released to new subscribers and subscribers requesting seat changes.
+Subscriptions may also be renewed or purchased by calling (801) 533-6683 or by visiting the Abravanel Hall Ticket Office (123 West South Temple, Salt Lake City, Utah).

-Single tickets for the 2020-21 Utah Opera season will be available for purchase starting June 9, 2020.
+Single-opera tickets for the 2021-22 Utah Opera season will be available for purchase starting June 15, 2021.